Painting Over Acrypol (Can You Do it & How To?)

 2. Apply Primer

-You’ll occasionally need to retouch it by applying an extra coating at least every 24 months if you want it to last longer.
+You can occasionally retouch the finish by applying an extra sealer coating every 2-3 years to help it last longer.

 Tony Adams